11 travel hacks on how to pack light for 2 weeks or longer. Learning to travel light will not only save you a lot of hassle but money as well!

 5. Compression packing cubes

-Compression packing cubes are a game changer when packing light for 2 weeks or less.
+Compression packing cubes are a game changer when packing light and carrying on.
 Not only do you save space by compacting your clothes, but cubes keep everything organized and make moving between hotels a breeze.

 I actually keep my clothes in my packing cubes the entire trip and just transfer the entire cube into drawers and closets.
 My packing cubes are organized by category.

-All my workout clothes go in a small cube, pants and shirts go in a medium/large cube, dresses, bulkier clothing, and other miscellaneous clothes go in another medium/large cube, and all my underwear, socks, bras, and accessories like hair scarves, jewelry, etc., go in a small cube.
+All my workout clothes go into a small cube, pants and shirts go in a medium/large cube, dresses, bulkier clothing, and other miscellaneous clothes go into another medium/large cube, and all my underwear, socks, bras, and accessories like hair scarves, jewelry, etc., go into a small cube.

 6. Backpack game